elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning.md

 url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
 score: -1.0
 related_article1:
-    id: 160283
+    id: 160571
+    title: >-
-    title: Why are elective modules important, and how can they contribute to a student's education?
+        What are some techniques for developing critical thinking skills, and how can they be applied in academic settings?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
+    url: /learn/education-studies/questions/what-are-some-techniques-for-developing-critical-thinking-skills-and-how-can-they-be-applied-in-academic-settings
 related_article2:
-    id: 160051
+    id: 160464
-    title: What barriers might hinder critical thinking, and how can they be overcome?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-barriers-might-hinder-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article3:
-    id: 160366
+    id: 160283
-    title: What types of student support services are available, and how can students access them effectively?
+    title: >-
+        Why are elective modules important, and how can they contribute to a student's education?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively
+    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-contribute-to-a-students-education
 related_article4:
-    id: 160575
+    id: 160003
+    title: >-
-    title: What are active reading techniques, and how do they enhance comprehension?
+        What are common barriers to critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
+    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 related_article5:
-    id: 160156
+    id: 160462
-    title: What role does educational psychology play in understanding student behavior and enhancing learning environments?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 ---

 &nbsp;